 Posted by Willy Franzen on November 4, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 I cook a lot, but with Thanksgiving only a few weeks away, it’s time to make sure my skills are as sharp as my knives (doesn’t that sound like a promo for some silly cooking show?).
 Most of my culinary skills are semi-self-taught.
 Television, cookbooks, and lots of dinners out have exposed me to all kinds of new concepts, but the Internet is where I go to get the definitive answer on how to cook what I want to cook.
 Often all it takes is a Google search to find what I’m looking for, but sometimes I want to get new ideas.
 My go to is Serious Eats, but today I found a new site with a similar approach.
 The company is called Food52, and it’s a New York, NY based online community that brings “cooks together from all over to exchange recipes and ideas and to support each other in the kitchen.”
 (Side note: Food52 and Serious Eats are celebrating the the one-in-70,000-ish-years holiday of Thanksgivukkah with a cook off.)
 In their first few years they’ve been able to reach millions of people and get them talking about food, which is no small feat.